salsify/customer-success-interview/README.md

 3.
 Images without a sku prefix, or with a sku that isn’t found shouldn’t be uploaded.

-You are free to use whatever language and framework you would like, however, we use Ruby (on Rails), Scala, and Javascript primarily at Salsify.
+You are free to use whatever language and framework you would like, however, we primarily use Ruby (on Rails), Scala, and Javascript.

 # Salsify API Documentation
 Go here: http://help.salsify.com/category/56-category